cppccn/android/README.md

-# owndrive-android
+# cappuccino-android

-Android Client for Owndrive
+Android Client for Cappuccino